 — The non-AP MLD shall indicate the delay time needed by the non-AP MLD in the EMLSR Delay field in the Common Info field of the Basic variant Multi-Link element.
 The value in the EMLSR Delay field indicates the MAC padding duration of the Padding field of the initial Control field.
 The EMLSR Delay field is 3 bits and set to 0 for 0 µs, set to 1 for 32 µs, set to 2 for 64 µs, set to 3 for 128 µs, set to 4 for 256 µs, and the values 5 to 7 are reserved.

-— The AP MLD shall initiate a frame exchange sequence with the non-AP MLD on one of the enabled links by transmitting an initial Control frame to the non-AP MLD with the limitations specified above.
+— The AP MLD that initiates frame exchanges with the non-AP MLD on one of the enabled links shall begin the frame exchanges by transmitting the initial Control frame to the non-AP MLD with the limitations specified above. (#2337, 2550)